This post contains affiliate links.

 -You’re planning on extended travel like a family gap year, especially with time in the developing world

--You don’t mind the high price (or have more kids to pass it down to)
+-You don’t mind the price for the sake of convenience (or have more kids to pass it down to)

 If the Wayb Pico had been available when our kids were 3 years old, I would absolutely have purchased it for our family’s trip around the world!